curityio/kubernetes-training/3-curity-identity-server/README.md

 export PGPASSWORD=Password1 && psql -p 5432 -d idsvr -U idsvr
 ```

-You can then query the data in the user account created in the DevOps dashboard:
+You can then query the data for test user accounts created in the DevOps dashboard:

 ```sql
 select * from accounts;